iwanbolzern/ConfMe/README.md

     name: int
     database: DatabaseConfig
 ```
-Create a configuration yaml file with the same structure as your classes have:
+Create a configuration yaml file with the same structure as your configuration classes have:
 ```yaml
 name: "Database Application"
 database: